Connect with us

 A parent in Kaduna wants to suggest an improvement to the local primary school.
 There is no channel to make the suggestion.
 They talk to other parents instead.
 Everyone agrees something should be done.
 Nothing gets done.

-These are not stories about lazy officials or uncaring government.
+NO!
+These are not about lazy officials or uncaring government.
 They are stories about the absence of a functional channel between citizens and the people who can act on their information.

-Go Beyond Local can build citizen engagement portals for public feedback and reporting.
-These platforms can create the missing channel.
-They can let citizens report what they see.
-They can let government receive what citizens report.
-They can close the loop so people know their voice landed somewhere.
+Go Beyond Local possesses the capability to setup citizen engagement portals for public feedback and reporting.
+These platforms are architected to create the missing channel.
+They are designed to let citizens report what they see.
+They are configured to let government receive what citizens report.
+They are constructed to close the loop so people know their voice landed somewhere.

-A citizen engagement portal can be a website or mobile application where people share information with government agencies.
-The information can be:
+A citizen engagement portal serves as a digital platform or mobile application where people share information with government agencies.
+The information may include:

 • Reports about specific issues like potholes, broken streetlights, or overflowing drains